 How the University Previously Stored Student Records

 The university’s admissions office is constantly busy thanks to the almost 3,000 full-time undergraduate students.
-Between freshman applying to get in to the school and seniors applying for graduation, the office stores over 6,500 records.
+Between freshmen applying to get into the school and seniors applying for graduation, the office stores over 6,500 records.

 To store all the files, the office previously used lateral filing cabinets.
 The university's admissions personnel didn't use the bottom or the top drawers of the cabinets because of the inability to easily access records.
 The office decided it was time to try something new that would enable records to be easily accessible while remaining secured for confidentiality.